 At the same time, our performance reflected the momentous shifts in the composition of the entire game market caused by changes of an unprecedented magnitude.
 Two key trends are the popularity of smartphones and tablets and the increasingly social nature of games.
 Moreover, advances in networks are causing software sales to move from packaged products to digital distribution.
 This is why Capcom must concentrate on both the quality of our content as well as our services.
 The outlook for the game industry is bright.
 Strong sales last year of new game consoles like the PlayStation 4 and Xbox One point to even more demand for software.

-Capcom views these momentous changes as an opportunity.
-To capitalize on this opportunity, we are focusing on three strategies.
-First is the multi-platform strategy for supplying content for all types of hardware.
-Second is the single content multiple usage strategy for utilizing our content in many types of media.
-Third is the global strategy for increasing our market share worldwide.
-We are placing particular emphasis on developing products for the growing market for online games.
-Our goal is to raise sales in our online businesses to 30 billion yen in the fiscal year ending in March 2015.
+Enormous changes like these are excellent opportunities for Capcom.
+We are aiming to maximize earnings by concentrating on three strategies.
+First is the multi-platform strategy of supplying content for all types of hardware.
+Second is the Single Content Multiple Usage strategy for using our content in a variety of media.
+Third is the global strategy with the goal of increasing our market share worldwide.
+Additionally, we have established the goal of upgrading development activities in the growing online market.
+Our target is online business sales of at least ¥30 billion in the fiscal year ending in March 2015.

 President and Chief Operating Officer (COO)